Most kids plug into the world of television long before they enter school. According to the Kaiser Family Foundation (KFF):

-Kids who view violent acts are more likely to show aggressive behavior but also fear that the world is scary and that something bad will happen to them.
+Kids who view violent acts on TV are more likely to show aggressive behavior, and to fear that the world is scary and that something bad will happen to them.

 TV characters often depict risky behaviors, such as smoking and drinking, and also reinforce gender-role and racial stereotypes.

 Children's advocates are divided when it comes to solutions.
 Although many urge for more hours per week of educational programming, others assert that zero TV is the best solution.
 And some say it's better for parents to control the use of TV and to teach kids that it's for occasional entertainment, not for constant escapism.